t23ak22/public_libraries_england/README.md

-App has bees hosted successfully at render at - https://public-libraries-england-render.onrender.com And the app was successfully uploaded to github and was able to push changes to the repository accordingly(https://github.com/t23ak22/public_libraries_england).
-A file named 'requirements.txt' was generated specifying all the dependencies of the application.

 This is an app which helps users to find the public library available in their locality.
 The home page contains the form element which is a text box where sers can enter the post code.
 And on tapping the search button, it will return the available list of libraries by joining the two tables named libraries and post_codes_table.